Kayli/logspub/philosophy.md

 - epistemology: theory of knowledge, the branch of philosophy concerned with knowledge
 - axiology: is the philosophical study of value
 - axiological point or judgement: value judgement
+- eschatology: part of theology concerned with death, judgement, and the final destiny of the soul and of humankind

 ## antinatalism